Indian Football: From Curacao to Nepal - Every Indian starting lineup in the Igor Stimac era

-India have played a total of 15 matches in the Igor Stimac era so far out of which the team has won twice. the highlight of his stint is India' draw against reigning Asian champions Qatar in 2019 in their second match of the qualifiers.
+India have played a total of 20 matches in the Igor Stimac era so far out of which the team has won three times. the highlight of his stint is India' draw against reigning Asian champions Qatar in 2019 in their second match of the qualifiers.

 If we scan through the Stimac era, we will see that the former Croatian national team coach rotated his team in every single match right from the Thailand game in the King's Cup 2019.
 But a major reason why Stimac could never really stick to a fixed starting lineup was due to injuries, suspensions and inconsistent performances by players.

 Sunil Chhetri, who had scored India's opening goal in the qualifiers Oman in India's first match, had to remain out of action in the next match against Qatar due to fever.
 Stimac had to field the team against the mighty Qataris without his most trusted lieutenant, though India managed to hold the Asian champions to a draw.